darkstego/wakib-emacs/README.md

 git clone https://github.com/darkstego/wakib.d.git ~/AppData/Roaming/.emacs.d
 ```

-The first time emacs starts after this, it will automaticall download all
+The first time emacs starts after this, it will automatically download all
 the third-party packages.

 ## Bindings